yeslogic/fathom/docs/guide.md

 # Fathom: Language Guide

+## Introduction

+Fathom is a domain-specific language that can be used to describe existing binary formats in a declarative way that is both human and machine readable.

 Binary formats exist in many forms in computing.
 Examples of these include:

 - Image formats: JPEG, GIF, TIFF, etc.